I like beeswax as a wood finish because it’s easy to use and safe. It’s natural, which is great for many woodworking projects.

-The Advantages of Using Beeswax On Wood
+Advantages of Using Beeswax As A Wood Finish

 - An easy application.
-Beeswax is extremely easy to apply, whether to raw wood or wood that has already been stained.
+Beeswax is extremely easy to apply to raw wood or wood that has already been stained.
 Sanded and cleaned well as your prep, a clean cloth is all you need.
 If you want to keep your hands clean, wear a glove.
 An even application in a straight line along the wood’s surface will do the job.
 Cleanup is simply a matter of removing the glove and folding the cloth for further use.

 - A quick dry.
 Beeswax goes from being applied to drying in 30 minutes to an hour, depending on the environment.
-Just make sure your coat was applied evenly and not too thick.
+Just make sure your coat is applied evenly and not too thick.
 That’s certainly faster than other wood finishes where something like polymerized linseed oil might take up to 3 days, or even polyurethane with 2 hours needed before sanding for the second coat.

 - What about water?
 Depending on the source you cite, beeswax is either highly water-resistant or waterproof.
 We lean toward the latter, actually.
 Beeswax is used to seal many other surfaces, including concrete, granite, and other porous materials.
-It’s used for waterproofing canvas and leather (gloves, boots), too.
+It’s also used for waterproofing canvas and leather (gloves, boots).
 Even copper and zinc surfaces, as well.
 I used to seal my leather motorcycle boots with it when I was riding, too.

 - Feeds the wood.
 Beeswax acts as a nourishing agent for wood.
 It can fill cracks and scratches and even undo damage caused by the sun.
 It will bring dull wood alive and smooth its appearance in addition to the shine it will provide.

 - Non-toxic and safe.
 This might make it a suitable choice for kitchen surfaces like countertops.
 We’d say cutting boards, too, but it’s not durable enough to withstand a knife’s blade. (addressed in the list of disadvantages)